The following professionals lent their expertise to this article:

 • Health Plans and Insurance

-What do you learn in an online healthcare administration associate degree program?
+What courses do you take in an online healthcare administration associate degree program?

-The curriculum of your online associate degree in healthcare administration program will focus on the development of practical knowledge and skills in management and leadership as they apply to specific healthcare administrative roles and responsibilities.
+The courses in your online associate degree in healthcare administration program will vary, but most focus on the development of practical knowledge and skills in management and leadership as they apply to specific healthcare administrative roles and responsibilities.
 Core concepts and specific topics you’ll cover include:

 • Supervision, management, and leadership theories and practices.